 Boyd Christian School was founded by Godly men and women who saw the benefits of Christian education.
 In a world where our children are subject to so many temptations and worries, they wanted a place where our children could learn and grow while surrounded by people who love them and have their best in mind spiritually as well as academically.
-Boyd Christian School is that place where our children can learn and grow closer to God each and every day.
+Boyd Christian School is a place where our children can learn and grow closer to God every day.

 Every teacher and staff member is chosen with your child in mind.
 They are the best in every way imaginable.
 Our teachers could earn more money and receive benefits by teaching at government-funded schools or in other private sectors.
 We are all here working because there is nowhere else, we want to be.
 The students are why we are here.
 BCS is the best school in the WORLD because of the love and dedication of the people here.